mrdethos/odin-recipes/README.md

 # odin-recipes
-Just a simple recipes site to practice my html skills
+A simple recipes using *html only*, created for The Odin Project.